docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 Overview

-docker-finance empowers you with a privacy-focused, highly uniform system of financial management - but with a modern twist.
+docker-finance gives you the power of a privacy-focused, highly uniform system of financial management - but with a modern twist.

-Cryptocurrencies and blockchain metadata are unified with your legacy finances to create a world of best-practice accounting in a highly flexible, time-tested environment.
+Cryptocurrencies & blockchain metadata are unified with legacy finance to create a world of best-practice accounting in a highly flexible, time-tested environment.

 Highlights